San Antonio de Areco has been increasingly popular as a destination for experiencing authentic Argentine country life.

 Unfortunately, it rained all morning when we visited, so no extra horseback riding!

-Visit the town of San Antonio de Areco
+The Best Things to Do in the Town of San Antonio de Areco

 San Antonio de Areco is a small town of just around 23,000 inhabitants, and you can easily explore the town within a couple of hours.

 Here are some of the highlights to visit:

 The Old Bridge, also called Puente Viejo, connects the two sides of the town over the Areco River.

 Puente Viejo was built in 1857.
 During the Spanish Empire, the bridge was part of the old Camino Real (i.e. the Royal Road) which connected Buenos Aires with Alto Perú (modern-day’s Peru and Ecuador).

 This bridge was subject to the first toll installed in Argentina, since by-passers had to pay a fee to cross the bridge.